From Agadir Morocco tour South .

 • 1

-Yes, depending on the time of arrival and checking in, you can visit the city.
-The city is surrounded by a seven-kilometer-long, historic city wall around the medina.
+Arrival at Agadir airport.
+Transfer to the booked roundtrip riad. moving into the rooms, yes, according to arrival time, and the check-in of the city.
+The city is surrounded by a seven-kilometre-long, historic city wall around the medina.
 Things to do in Taroudant include exploring this historic monument.
-The city wall was built from rammed earth (Pisé) and is in good condition.
-It forms an irregular line and is flanked by battlemented towers about every 50 paces.
+The city wall was built of rammed clay (pisé) and is in good condition.
+It forms an irregular line and is flanked by towers with battlements about every 50 steps.
 A tour of the wall with five gates can also be done in a carriage.
-Low houses, most of which only have a ground floor, are crowded within the city walls.
-There are stalls and vaults here, and people work and sell here.
+Within the city walls are crowded low houses, which mostly consist of only one ground floor.
+There are stalls, vaults, work and sales here.
 There are also numerous mosques.
-Visitors can also relax in the central Place Al-Alaouine and watch the hustle and bustle on the streets and alleys. - to the accommodation
+Visitors can also relax in the central Place Al-Alaouine and watch the colourful hustle and bustle of the streets and alleys. to accommodation

 • Day 2